(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Family history of unusual moles and/or melanoma

-After the visit to your doctor, additional diagnostic tests may be needed to learn more about the mole and assess possible treatment options.
+After visiting the doctor, additional diagnostic tests may be needed to learn more about the mole and assess possible treatment options.

-• Skin exam: The doctor physically examines your skin, looking for moles that are abnormal in size, texture or color.
-If you’ve noticed any moles that you’re concerned about, point them out to your doctor.
+• Skin exam: The doctor physically examines the skin, looking for moles that are abnormal in size, texture or color.
+Point out any concerning moles to the doctor.

 • Skin biopsy: If more information is needed, the doctor may order a mole biopsy.
 There are four main types of skin biopsies.